 Several link budgets have been drafted.
-Attitude Determination and Control (ADAC) modes and phases are required to produce accurate link budgets.
+Attitude Determination and Control (ADAC) modes and phases are required to produce accurate link budgets, but with some assumptions about pointing and station-keeping, estimates and bounds can be made.

 System Block Diagram

 The high level hardware block diagram is below.
 It has four sections, TT&C transceiver, C-band receiver, X-band transmitter, and FPGA processor board.